Ileostomy - caring for your stoma

 Things to know about your stoma include:

-- Your stoma is the lining of your intestine.
+- The surface of your stoma is the lining of your intestine.

 - It will be pink or red, moist, and a little shiny.